-Community members expressed concern about rising housing costs for many community members.
-While preservation tools alone will not solve this complex issue, there was a strong desire to implement preservation policies that would limit displacement and help existing residents stay in their neighborhoods if they so choose.
-The development community cited past and present incentives, such as the real estate tax abatement program, that encouraged creation of additional housing within historic buildings, as valuable and necessary tools.
+Community members expressed concern about rising housing costs for many.
+Preservation tools alone will not solve this complex issue.
+However, feedback demonstrated that there was a strong desire to implement preservation policies that would limit displacement and help existing residents stay in their neighborhoods if they so choose.